zc102388/sybil-report/README.md

 Bounty hunters can use the information below to start producing reports; however, submissions will not be open until May 18th at 02:00 UTC.
 Submissions received before the start time, and after the deadline, will not be considered.

-**All transaction data prior to Snapshot #1 can be downloaded [here](https://www.dropbox.com/scl/fo/m0ji3zbmbockvqkyl9353/ALYUg0-rLU2fuDMSd9nuB34?rlkey=kdu7zf877k919c34t754nxerc&st=qz5cfa1n&dl=0).
+**All transaction data prior to Snapshot #1 can be downloaded [here(Dropbox)](https://www.dropbox.com/scl/fo/m0ji3zbmbockvqkyl9353/ALYUg0-rLU2fuDMSd9nuB34?rlkey=kdu7zf877k919c34t754nxerc&st=qz5cfa1n&dl=0) and [here(S3 Bucket)](https://layerzerodataset.s3.us-east-2.amazonaws.com/snapshot1_transactions.csv.gz).
 The data is provided in two formats, one single csv file and a tar file that is split into smaller chunks.**

 ## Guidelines